stardog-union/millan/README.md

 - Error-tolerant parsing for Stardog Mapping Syntax 2 (SMS)
 - Exported token matchers (regular expressions) and token sets for all of the above languages
-- Available as an ES Module, a CommonJS module, and a UMD module (both minified and unminified in all cases)
+- Universally usable (both in nodejs and the browser)
 - Tested against W3C test suites
 - Small and fast
-- Written in [TypeScript](https://www.typescriptlang.org/), compiled to JS (and usable in either environment, with type declarations provided for TypeScript)
+- Written in [TypeScript](https://www.typescriptlang.org/), compiled to JS (with type declarations provided TypeScript)
 - Used in production at Stardog in support of [Stardog Studio](https://www.stardog.com/studio/) language servers